I’ve got a Facebook friend who’s battling cancer right now. She’s a real fighter, and her tenacity is an inspiration to me.

 You may say, “So what?
 I don’t care if Buddha did miracles or said he was God.
 I just like his teachings.”

 Jesus’ miracles and rising from the dead were his ID card as God in the flesh.
-Interestingly, his disciples who were the main ones who could have disproved their validity were martyred for refusing to deny those miracles.
-They would rather be killed than say Jesus wasn’t God.
+Interestingly, his disciples were the main ones who could have disproved those miracle, yet they were martyred for refusing to deny them.
+They would rather die horrible deaths than say Jesus wasn’t God.
 But Buddha made no such claims, and his followers gave no such proof.

 What did he teach?